splunk-soar-connectors/phantom/readme.md

         For further details, check the **update artifact** section.

 ## Port Information
-The app uses HTTP/ HTTPS protocol for communicating with the ServiceNow server.
+The app uses HTTP/ HTTPS protocol for communicating with the Phantom server.
 Below are the default ports used by Splunk SOAR.

 SERVICE NAME | TRANSPORT PROTOCOL | PORT
 ------------ | ------------------ | ----